Medal of Military Valor: Award history

 The full text of Royal Decree was published in the Gazzetta Ufficiale 12 November 1932, #261.

 Nominations for the medal, except in exceptional cases provided for in time of war, are scrutinized by a special military commission.

 The award is intended for the military (individuals or entire military units, not below Company level), former partisan combatants, municipalities, provinces, and individual citizens.

 Types

-Decorations for Valor are divided into the following classes:
+Decorations of Valor are divided into the following classes: